talon-one/talon_one.rb/docs/ManagementApi.md

   batch_id: 'batch_id_example', # String | Filter results by batches of coupons
   usable: 'usable_example', # String | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.
   referral_id: 56, # Integer | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
-  recipient_integration_id: 'recipient_integration_id_example', # String | Filter results by match with a profile id specified in the coupon's `RecipientIntegrationId` field.
+  recipient_integration_id: 'recipient_integration_id_example', # String | Filter results by match with a profile ID specified in the coupon's `RecipientIntegrationId` field.
   exact_match: false # Boolean | Filter results to an exact case-insensitive matching against the coupon code }